 Your monthly payment under the standard plan may be higher than it would be under the other plans because your loans will be repaid in the shortest time.
 For that reason, having a 10-year limit on repayment, you may pay the least interest.

-To calculate your estimated loan payments, go to the Standard Repayment plan calculator.
+To calculate your estimated loan payments, go to the Repayment Estimator.

 Under the extended plan, you’ll pay a fixed annual or graduated repayment amount over a period not to exceed 25 years.
 If you’re a FFEL borrower, you must have more than $30,000 in outstanding FFEL Program loans.
 If you’re a Direct Loan borrower, you must have more than $30,000 in outstanding Direct Loans.
 This means, for example, that if you have $35,000 in outstanding FFEL Program loans and $10,000 in outstanding Direct Loans, you can choose the extended repayment plan for your FFEL Program loans, but not for your Direct Loans.
 Your fixed monthly payment is lower than it would be under the Standard Plan, but you’ll ultimately pay more for your loan because of the interest that accumulates during the longer repayment period.